 Knowing how to repair broken relationships in recovery is a skill you will need to master.
-While it won’t happen overnight, with hard work and commitment, consistent, positive and healthy behaviors can help fix a relationship.
+While it won’t happen overnight, with hard work and commitment, consistent, positive, and healthy behaviors can help fix a relationship.
+While Renaissance Recovery’s California rehab will help clients overcome substance abuse, there are still things that need to be done even after achieving sobriety.

 Once you’ve completed an addiction treatment program and have achieved sobriety, there are many things you can do to restore relationships, such as:

-- Maintaining sobriety and work on rebuilding your life: If you’re able, you should endeavor to return to work if you lost your job.
+If you’re able, you should endeavor to return to work if you lost your job.
 You should also focus on healthy hobbies, leaving behind any hobbies that could trigger a relapse.
-This means making a new, sober group of friends Spending quality time with your family will strengthen your bonds and further demonstrate your commitment to recovery.
+This means making a new, sober group of friends.
+Spending quality time with your family will strengthen your bonds and further demonstrate your commitment to recovery.
 Most of all, follow your relapse prevention plan and make your efforts very obvious to loved ones.

-- Making a commitment to remain trustworthy: Follow through with your promises and make it clear you’re doing so.
-Show up on time (every time) for plans, functions, events and obligations.
+Follow through with your promises and make it clear you’re doing so.
+Show up on time (every time) for plans, functions, events, and obligations.
 Do what you say you will do, and show your dedication to your new, sober life through your actions.

-- Learning (and practicing) good communication skills: Learn to communication your needs calmly and effectively, and listen and respond to your loved one’s needs.
+Learn to communicate your needs calmly and effectively, and listen and respond to your loved one’s needs.
 This will likely be a whole new style for you.
 Remember the basics: make eye contact, avoid interrupting or redirecting the conversation to yourself, and refrain from passing judgment.

 If your friend or loved one doesn’t want to meet face-to-face, try calling them.
 If that doesn’t work, try writing a letter or sending an email to initiate contact.
 Perhaps even reach out to them on social media.
 If you receive an encouraging response of any kind, continue the conversation until you feel it’s right to suggest meeting up to apologize and make amends.
 If not, give your loved one time to process the information and wait until they’re ready to connect with you.